shaktilucifer/phaserBreakout/README.md

-# phaserBreakout
+# Breakout
-A breakout game built on phaser
+A breakout game built using Phaser.js

 Learning the ropes of javascript gamedev using a simple breakout game!

 TO DO:

-Add a second ball or paddle.
+* Add a second ball or paddle.

-Change the color of the background on every hit.
+* Change the color of the background on every hit.

-Change the images.
+* Change the images.

-Grant extra bonus points if bricks are destroyed rapidly, several-in-a-row
+* Grant extra bonus points if bricks are destroyed rapidly, several-in-a-row

-Create levels with different brick layouts.
+* Create levels with different brick layouts.